giuseppeg/giuseppeg.github.com/contact.md

 > The development build which previously took ~2.5 minutes
 > now takes 29 seconds!

-Hit me up if you want to sponsor my work or need help with open source project.
+[Hit me up](#form) if you want to sponsor my work or need help with an open source project.

 <script>
   document.querySelector('.Form').addEventListener('submit', event => {